 - They could add more content modules

 If you’re looking for an extremely easy-to-use WordPress page builder, Beaver Builder won’t disappoint.
 It may offer fewer templates and content modules than Elementor, but it is incredibly beginner-friendly.
 It is also cheaper than Elementor Pro, seeing as you can use it on unlimited websites, plus the price drops by 40% after one year.

-Brought to you by Thrive Themes, Thrive Architect is a very exciting WordPress page builder for online businesses, big or small.
+Brought to you by Thrive Themes, Thrive Suite is an online toolbox that comes with very exciting WordPress page builder for online businesses, big or small.

 The page builder is obsessively fast to ensure you there are no barriers between the idea in your head and the business website you want.

-Of all visual website builders, Thrive Architect makes creating high-converting home, landing, webinar, product launch, and sales pages a breeze.
+Of all visual website builders, Thrive Suite makes creating high-converting home, landing, webinar, product launch, and sales pages a breeze.
 Within no time, you will create high-value assets like a copywriting pro.

 Did you know Thrive Themes was the first with creating a frontend editor?
-Yes, that’s right, and the visual builder on Thrive Architect is proof enough.
+Yes, that’s right, and the visual builder included with Thrive Suite is proof enough.

 The frontend editor makes building your website visually not only fast but also fun.
 They believe in rapid implementation, which is reflected in the page builder.
 What that means is you achieve results faster and save a lot of time.

 Plus, you have thousands of integrations at your disposal, meaning you can automate your workflow with a few clicks.
 Once you have your website up and running, you can leverage the integrations to run your business on autopilot.

 With Thrive Suite, you can build websites and add landing pages, create lead generation forms, quizzes, online courses, and much more.
 Here are some of the included features.